Frequently Asked Questions

 Who has access to City's learning analytics system?

-When the DataX system is back in use, there are normally three main levels of access permitted on the system.
+There are three levels of access permitted on the system.
 These are:

 - Admin access – held by central administration staff and the system administration team.
 These people are likely to be in LEaD, IT and Student and Academic Services.